 A charitable IRA rollover (from a traditional or Roth IRA) can be a significant way for individuals to make a generous donation to Friends of Ridhwan, while avoiding or mitigating income tax and tax treatment on appreciated assets.
 The rollover is not subject to the usual percentage limits for charitable deductions.

 The qualified charitable distribution (rollover) can satisfy the required minimum distribution (RMD) from the IRA, and may offset most or all of the taxable income recognized through the RMD.
 Please consult with your financial or retirement advisor about this and contact Friends of Ridhwan for any additional information you may need.

 Individuals or couples who have established donor-advised funds (DAF) may support the Diamond Approach at any time by recommending that their fund support Friends of Ridhwan.
 Because you have already received applicable tax benefits by making donations to your DAF, you will not receive additional benefits in making such a recommendation.

 Friends of Ridhwan asks that you mail or fax to us a signed copy of an “Intent to Recommend” form provided to you by your fund manager for this purpose.

 Students of the Ridhwan School and other friends of the Diamond Approach have increasingly asked for information on how they might make planned gifts.
 Planned gifts are recognized both in the United States and in other countries as ways in which individuals may make significant charitable contributions that can also provide themselves and/or their heirs with significant tax and other financial benefits.

-In addition to the general information below, Friends of Ridhwan offers donors the following documents that are easily downloaded and printed for your use:
+In addition to the general information above, Friends of Ridhwan offers donors the following documents that are easily downloaded and printed for your use: